Getting Your Financial Ducks In A Row Rotating Header Image

 Four Things to Consider About Healthcare in Retirement

 1. It’s not solely Medicare.
-If you haven’t checked into it yet, and you thought Medicare would be your only insurance in retirement, you’re in for a surprise: with the co-payments, “holes” in coverage, and coinsurance payments, it’s almost a requirement that you have a supplemental healthcare policy to help out – and it ain’t cheap.
-Industry averages for a couple, aged 65, in good health start around $7,000 per year, and go up from there.
+If you haven’t checked into it yet and you believe that Medicare could be your only insurance in retirement, you’re in for a surprise.
+With the co-payments, “holes” in coverage, and coinsurance payments, it’s almost a requirement that you have a supplemental healthcare policy to help out.
+Industry averages for a couple, aged 65 and in good health, start around $7,000 per year and go up from there.

 2. Retiring early increases the costs.
 If you’re planning to retire early (and therefore lose employer-provided health coverage) you’ve got to replace it somehow.
 These policies are even more expensive than the Medicare supplement policies discussed above – and much more variable due to the complexities of coverage.
 This portion of your early retirement deserves (requires!) quite a bit of planning ahead, as healthcare costs could be a significant portion of your monthly expenses in retirement.

 3. It doesn’t help to wait.
-Are you just starting out to consider your options and are close to retirement?
+Are you just starting to consider your options and are close to retirement?
 If so, you’re quite a bit behind the curve – there are several things that could be done in the five to ten years prior to retirement that might help you with the costs.
 For example, if you’re a little overweight, or a smoker, rectifying these things five or ten years before retirement can have a significant impact on your costs.
+Participating in a health savings account (HSA) coupled with a high-deductible health plan (HDHP) can position you well for a transition into retirement as well.

 4. Knowledge is helpful.
 Health insurers use a special report, called a Medical Information Bureau (MIB) report to help determine your eligibility for coverage.
 Think of it like a credit report on your health.
 You can order your own MIB report, in order to look things over to see if there are any red flags (much the same as reviewing your credit report).
 If you have a denial of coverage on your report or any issues that could adversely impact your ability to get coverage, it’s best to know that up front and work with an agent or broker who specializes in your issues.